zzz0906/LeetCode/2021_Sep/Readme.md

 * nums[numOfEven] % 2 == 0 && numOfEven % 2 == 0 && numOfEven < pos
 or
 * num[numOfEven] % 2 != 0 we will let numOfEven++; when find another even, we will exchange numofeven and pos;

+## Split Linked List in Parts

+Given the head of a singly linked list and an integer k, split the linked list into k consecutive linked list parts.

+The length of each part should be as equal as possible: no two parts should have a size differing by more than one.
+This may lead to some parts being null.

+The parts should be in the order of occurrence in the input list, and parts occurring earlier should always have a size greater than or equal to parts occurring later.

+Return an array of the k parts.

+just length / k and compute each part iterately?
+Then the (5/3) => 1.5

+then we can spread 1 to each element.

+but, how to do the spread; oh I know we can use a variable to record it/

+Yes AC.
+And be careful with the size < k.
+Set each section as 1 and push the rest nullptr to the results vector.